UJJWALTHAKUR28/TalentFlow/README.md

 # Preview production build
 npm run preview
 ```
+## Note:
+If site shows no data just refresh the site
 ### Environment Setup
 The application runs entirely in the browser with no backend dependencies.
 MSW intercepts network requests and serves data from IndexedDB.